richwincott/notes/README.md

 ## Installing
 ### App
-Place files on a webserver in a dir named 'notes'.
+Place the files on a webserver in a directory named 'notes'.

 ### Tests
 Open up a terminal window.